 In practical terms, this means that all wash-off cosmetic products will have to contain less than 0,1% of Cyclopentasiloxane (D5) as of 31 January 2020.
 Moreover, it is not allowed to intentionally include Cyclotetrasiloxane (D4) in the formulations of either leave-on or rinse-off cosmetic products.
 The only case, when D4 can be present in a cosmetic product formulation is when it is technically unavoidable when following good manufacturing practices.

 Wash-off or rinse-off cosmetic products are those meant to be removed with water after application.
 They include shampoos, hair conditioners, shower gels, liquid soaps, etc.

 The European Chemicals Agency (ECHA) plans to extend the restriction to leave on products – those intended to remain on the skin, like creams and make-up products.

-In March 2018 the German authorities launched a proposal for Cyclopentasiloxane (D5) and Cyclotetrasiloxane (D4) to be identified as Substances of Very High Concern (SVHC).
-If this proposal is accepted, further changes might come up as soon as the end April this year.
+In March 2018, the German authorities launched a proposal for Cyclopentasiloxane (D5) and Cyclotetrasiloxane (D4) to be identified as Substances of Very High Concern (SVHC).
+If this proposal is accepted, further changes might come up.

 What is the problem with these ingredients?